 I’ve stuck a copy to the mirror in my bathroom, hoping not only to pass twenty seconds many times a day, but also in the hope I’ll learn the poem.
 It seems my ability to learn poetry is not what it once was.

-This beautiful meditation on the pandemic, sent to me by my daughter, Jenny was written by poet Lynn Ungar, a church minister who lives in the USA.
+This beautiful meditation on the pandemic, sent to me by my daughter, Jenny was written by Lynn Ungar, a poet and church minister who lives in the USA.

 What if you thought of it